aschmiedeke/gbtdocs/docs/how-tos/infrastructure/remote-connection.rst

     #!/bin/sh
     dbus-launch xfce4-session

-If it doesn't, add these two lines at the top of the ``xstartup`` file, then after step 2 of the :ref:`Quick VNC Reference above <Quick VNC Reference>` kill your vnc server using ``vncserver -kill :n`` and then proceed with the remaining instructions as given in the :ref:`Quick VNC Reference above <Quick VNC Reference>`.
+If it doesn't, add these two lines at the top of the ``xstartup`` file, then after step 2 of the :ref:`Quick VNC Reference above <how-tos/infrastructure/remote-connection:Quick VNC Reference>` kill your vnc server using ``vncserver -kill :n`` and then proceed with the remaining instructions as given in the :ref:`Quick VNC Reference above <how-tos/infrastructure/remote-connection:Quick VNC Reference>`.